MonashMath/MTH3340/TUTORIALS.md

 # Running your own files

-We can also run files appart from notebooks without `Pluto`.
+We can also run files apart from notebooks without `Pluto`.
 First, open the file (e.g., open `src/SampleFile.jl`).
 You can just go to the `Explore` icon on the top-left and click on the file you want to run.

 First, check that you are in standard mode `julia>`, if you are in package mode `(MTH3340) pkg>` type backspace.
 You can run a `Julia` file in many different ways.
 I would probably start running the whole file to check that everything is OK.
 As usual, open the VSCode search using `CTRL+SHIFT+P` and search for `Julia execute file in REPL` and choose this option.